joe2384/crowdstreet_frontend/README.md

 # Crowdstreet Take-Home
-> This take-home is an app to filter restaurants by state, genre, and attire.
-The app also uses an input field to search restaurants by name, city, and genre.
-The app has pagination to help keep table rows to no more than ten listings.
-This app features React, Typescript, Redux, Enzyme, and Jest.

-## Project features

 ## Landing Page
 * The initial page should show a simple form with inputs for the following field: